pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/temperature.rst

 irradiance, ambient temperature, and wind speed.
 Each model also takes a set of parameter values that represent how a PV module responds to those inputs.
-Parameter values generally depend on both the PV module technologies and the mounting conditions of the module.
+Parameter values generally depend on both the PV module technologies, the mounting conditions of the module and on any weather parameters that are not included in the model.

-Another way to classify temperature models is whether they account for the thermal inertia of a PV module.
+Another aspect of temperature models is whether they account for the thermal inertia of a PV module.
 Temperature models are either:

 - *steady-state*: the module is assumed to have been at the specified operating